ATLFlight/ATLFlightDocs/PX4.md

 - EAGLE_DRONES_1.2_FC_0 (September 8, 2016)
 - EAGLE_DRONE_1.2_CS_0 (November 11, 2016)
 - EAGLE_DRONE_ECO_3.1.3 (May 5, 2017)
+- v1.7.3 (January 6, 2018)

+NOTE:
-NOTE: The latest tag above is compatible/tested with platform software version 3.1.3_BSP and flight controller addon version 3.1.3 available from Intrinsyc [here](http://support.intrinsyc.com/projects/snapdragon-flight/files).
-Follow the instructions in the readme file therein to complete the installation.
+- The latest tag above is compatible/tested with platform software version 3.1.3.1 and flight controller addon version 3.1.3.1 available from Intrinsyc [here](http://support.intrinsyc.com/projects/snapdragon-flight/files).
+Follow the [instructions](https://support.intrinsyc.com/projects/snapdragon-flight/wiki/Get_and_install_the_latest_platform_BSP) therein to complete the installation.
+- Later releases at https://github.com/PX4/Firmware/releases MAY work too but have not been tested.

 ## Known Issues and Limitations